Periodo ipotetico – Italian Conditional Sentences

 The Italian Trapassato Prossimo describes “the past of other past actions”

-If we have two or more actions in the past, the Trapassato Prossimo describes the oldest.
+The trapassato prossimo is a past tense, like the passato prossimo and imperfetto, which we have already studied.
+If we have two or more actions in the past, the Trapassato Prossimo describes the older one.
 We usually need the Trapassato Prossimo when there’s a change, a discontinuity in the past.
 We’ll see all the details with some examples and a quiz.

 This is a very basic post for beginners.
 If your level is intermediate to advanced, please read this other lesson in Italian.